It takes more than good intentions to transform the South. It takes money.

 A Centers for Disease Control and Prevention moratorium intended to keep people housed through the pandemic hasn't been a catchall solution nor has it entirely prevented landlords or courts from evicting people.
 Still, in cities without local protections, it's the only safety net they've got.

-Houston, Texas, the South's largest city, accounts for one-fourth of the region's total eviction filings this year, with 18,000 as of mid-December.
+Houston, Texas, the South's largest city, accounted for one-fourth of the region's total eviction filings last year, with 18,000 as of mid-December.
 The housing crisis isn't new here, where many people take refuge in periods of transition—a first home in a new country, a place of refuge after a domestic crisis like Hurricane Katrina.

 While the circumstances fueling the eviction crisis in Houston—immigration status, poverty, and failing policy—are not unique to this city, neither are the possible solutions spearheaded by organizers who are up against ineffectual local leadership and landlords soon to be cut loose from federal restrictions.